 I had been here many times before and always thought that Wat Hua Lamphong consisted of just this part.

 Basically, many people have animist beliefs in Thailand; that is they believe that spirits exist not only in humans but also in animals, plants, mountains and streams etc.

-You can also donate money to the Ruamkatanyu Foundation who will provide coffins to those killed with no one to claim their bodies and provide a funeral for them.
+You can also donate money to the Ruamkatanyu Foundation who will provide coffins to those killed, with no one to claim their bodies and the Foundation will provide a funeral for them.

 Sit down at the desk, pay your money and write your name, or the names of family members on the pieces of paper.

 After making a prayer in front of the orange coffin, paste the pink one onto the coffin.

 Take the white receipt with you, pick up 20 incense sticks and go back outside and burn the receipt in the urn and place the burning incense sticks in the holders either side of the door and in the other holders.